thechangelog/changelog.com/INFRASTRUCTURE.md

 Cloudflare R2 (changelog.place)
 ````

-The production instance of our application is running on Fly.io.
-All
+The production instance of our application is running on Fly.io, as 2 instances
+spread across 2 regions: IAD & EWR.
+All https://changelog.com requests are
-https://changelog.com requests are served via Fastly.
-Each Fastly request gets
+served via Fastly.
+Each Fastly request gets proxied to our application instance
-proxied to our application instance via the Fly.io Proxy.
+via the Fly.io Proxy.

 ```
 Fastly (changelog.com)